oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 **Note:** When suppressing a compartment, the Core Landing Zone also suppresses groups, dynamic groups and policies associated with the suppressed compartment.

-For adding a compartment for Exadata Cloud service, use the following variable:
+For adding a compartment for Exadata Cloud Service and Exadata Cloud@Customer infrastructure, use the following variable:

-- **deploy_exainfa_cmp**: when true, a compartment for Exadata Cloud Service resources is deployed.
+- **deploy_exainfra_cmp**: when true, a compartment for Exadata Cloud Service and Exadata Cloud@Customer infrastructure, VM clusters, and their databases is deployed.
 Default value is false.

-**Note:** When adding a compartment for Exadata Cloud service, the Core Landing Zone also adds a group and policies for managing Exadata Cloud resources in the compartment.
+**Note:** When adding the Exainfra compartment, Core Landing Zone creates separate Exadata infrastructure and database administrator responsibilities.
+Without it, database administrators manage both Exadata infrastructure and database resources in the Database compartment.

 For adding other compartments to Core Landing Zone topology, users should override the **additional_enclosed_compartments** variable, utilizing [Terraform overrides feature](https://developer.hashicorp.com/terraform/language/files/override).The idea is that users provide a file name that ends with *_override.tf*, overriding some existing variables in the Core Landing Zone original code.
 This approach allows for customizations without changing the original code, thus providing protection against eventual updates to Core Landing Zone code base.